LISTEN TO MY LATEST PODCAST EPISODE

 How to Use Pantone Swatches in Illustrator to Color Your Designs

-And chances are?
-You’ll want to use those EXACT Pantone color values in Illustrator.
+And chances are, you’ll want to use those EXACT Pantone color values in Illustrator.

 Which is why I made a video tutorial to show you exactly how to do that.